SangbumChoi/sangbumchoi.github.io/_posts/2020-01-09-PoseFlow Efficient Online Pose Tracking.md

 date: 2020-01-09
 permalink: /posts/2020/01/PoseFlow Efficient Online Pose Tracking/
 tags:
-  - cool posts
-  - category1
+  - Computer Vision
-  - category2
+  - Object Tracking
 ---

 Basically estimation and tracking is easy terminology by understanding definition of respective keywords.
 Additionally, in a viewpoint of each results, both may same exactly although have different meaning.
 There are two methods of tracking human pose, one is top-down, the other is bottom-up.
 In my comprehension estimation is usually used in an image and tracking is used in a video.